Testosteron_Frauen

 • Memory lapses or concentration difficulties

-If you suspect you have low testosterone, contact your health care provider.
+If you suspect that you have a low testosterone level, consult your doctor.
 He or she can determine your hormone levels with a hormone test and explore possible treatment options.

 Holistic ways to optimize testosterone levels

-In addition to your doctor’s recommendations, you can try these holistic methods to boost your testosterone levels naturally:
+In addition to your doctor’s recommendations, you can try these holistic methods to increase your testosterone levels naturally:

 1. Diet: One of the most common causes of low testosterone levels is diet.
 In particular, a deficiency of certain nutrients, such as zinc and vitamin D, can have a negative effect.
 For healthy testosterone production, make sure to eat a balanced diet rich in whole foods, fiber-rich vegetables, lean protein and healthy, nutrient-rich fats.
 Limit excessive consumption of extremely processed foods and trans fats.
 Also, make sure you’re eating enough protein.
 Lean meats, fish, eggs or plant-based alternatives like non-GMO tempeh, beans and legumes are hormone-friendly.